tugraz-isds/rslidy/CONTRIBUTING.md

 ## Raising Issues

-File a bug report or feature request using an issue in the usual way.
+File a bug report or feature request using an issue in the usual way on GitHub.

 ## Contributing Code

-Please first discuss any changes via an issue or email with the owners of this repository before making a change or pull request.
+Please first discuss any changes via an issue or email with the owners of this repository, before making a change or pull request.